Consumers using up to 200 units electricity need not pay bills: Delhi CM

 “I just want to give the same benefits to my ‘aam aadmi’ (the common man) who works for 24 hours,” he said.

 On Wednesday, the Delhi power regulator announced significant reduction in fixed charges.
-(PTI)

-Consumers using up to 200 units electricity need not pay bills: Delhi CM

-NEW DELHI, Aug 1: Delhi Chief Minister Arvind Kejriwal on Thursday announced that people consuming up to 200 units of electricity won’t have to pay power bills.
+(AGENCIES)

 Editorial